mdaneri/pode-plus/docs/Tutorials/Routes/Parameters/Body.md

 }
 ```

-In this example, `Get-PodeBodyData` is used to deserialize the body data with the `'Matrix'` style and prevent array explosion (`-NoExplode`).
+In this example, `Get-PodeBodyData` is used to deserialize the body data with the `'Matrix'` style and prevent array expansion (`-NoExplode`).
 This approach provides flexible and precise handling of incoming body data, enhancing the capability of your Pode routes to manage complex payloads.